doyindevops/DevOps_Projects/README.md

 # DevOps_Projects

+## 32 REAL TIME DEVOPS PROJECTS

 ### Darey.io Project Based Learning

 This is a repository for Projects starting from the basic Linux Projects up to advance projects and many others.
 Each project will be in a folder under `DevOps_Projects`.
 And listed here for easy references

-The following projects will be implemented:

-### 32 REAL TIME DEVOPS PROJECTS
+The following projects have been implemented out of 32 the Projects so far and this is ongoing.
+As I finish the remaining projects, I will keep updating this page.